-This Grilled Salmon with Nectarine Salsa is perfect for cooking during the summer.
 While the salmon cooks on the grill, you can chop the ingredients for the nectarine salsa.
-I also add some asparagus to the grill to complete the meal (get an easy how-to for grilling asparagus here).
+Add some grilled asparagus and dinner is done!
+(Here’s an easy how-to for grilling asparagus).

 Start by brushing 4 salmon fillets with canola oil.
 My grocery store sells pre-portioned salmon fillets, which are more expensive than buying the salmon on its own.
 So I ask for 1½ lbs of salmon cut from the center, and then cut it myself into four 6-oz fillets.

-The salmon goes skin side up on the grill for 3–4 minutes.
+Put the salmon skin side up on the grill for 3–4 minutes.

-And then gets flipped and cooks skin side down for another 3–4 minutes.
+Then flip it and cook it skin side down for another 3–4 minutes.

 As the salmon cooks, I chop the ingredients for the nectarine salsa: nectarines, yellow onion, jalapeño, fresh cilantro, grated ginger, honey, lemon juice, and salt.
 You can substitute parsley for cilantro if you don’t like cilantro.

 I always cut the seeds and membranes out of the jalapeño, but you could keep them in if you like some heat!